Roatán: Environment

 Roatán lies on the southern edge of the Mesoamerican Barrier Reef System, the second-largest barrier reef in the world.
 Reef systems are very delicate and have experienced massive damage and degradation worldwide.
 On Roatán, unchecked tourism development and an increased population are putting a strain on its natural resources.
 Deforestation, run-off, poorly managed waste treatment, and pollution are the main threats to the terrestrial and marine environments.

-The capital city of Coxen Hole underwent a major reconstruction between the years of 2003 to 2005 adding new black water and septic lines as well as fresh water lines to accommodate the growing business sector and population.
+The city of Coxen Hole underwent a major reconstruction between the years of 2003 to 2005 adding new black water and septic lines as well as fresh water lines to accommodate the growing business sector and population.
 These lines are used in conjunction with the new water treatment plant and a waste management plant that recycles waste which are adjacent to the Roatán International Airport.

 A similar project has been completed and now serving West End Village (the Island's tourism, social and diving hub) with even greater success than its predecessors.
 Although the project was initially met with some skepticism and anger at a tax hike proposed to help fund the project, it has turned out to be an overwhelming success with a new state of the art road, pumping station, sewer lines and drainage system.
 The project and its facilities are currently maintained and operated by ACME sanitation and solutions.
 It was not that long ago where "sanitation" was provided by hundreds of out-houses located at the ends of short boardwalks over the water.
 In the smaller communities, this "system" may still be in use.
 The Island has also expanded, repaved and revamped both its major highway roads with the south and north side portions being completed by mid-2020.

 The Roatán Marine Park was the main force behind introducing recycling to the Island as well as the popular "Coastal clean up" projects that have become very popular among schools, residents and expatriate communities on the Island.
 The Marine Park is led by a team of professional divers, marine biologists and oceanographers.
 In 2019 the local government passed a law banning the use and sale of plastic bags, bottles, containers and styrofoam.
 The Island expects to continue passing comprehensive environmental and pollution reforms through 2020 and beyond.

+Important Bird Area

+The island is part of the Islas de la Bahía y Cayos Cochinos Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of white-crowned pigeons, chimney swifts and yellow-naped amazons.